 Humanities Scholars Program

 Each year, 10 Dean's Scholarships in the Humanities are awarded to accomplished, incoming students majoring in any field associated with the School of the Humanities.
-These include majors in the following departments: Biblical & Religious Studies, Communication, English, History, Modern Languages, Philosophy, and Politics & International Relations, as well as and interdisciplinary majors in Ethnic and Area Studies.
+These include majors in the following departments: Biblical & Religious Studies, Communication, English, History, Modern Languages, Philosophy, and Politics & International Relations, as well as an interdisciplinary majors in Ethnic and Area Studies.
 Students in Digital Media and Sustainability may apply if they intend to concentrate in the humanities component of those interdisciplinary majors.

-Any new first year or transfer student accepted to Messiah College with a declared major associated with the School of the Humanities may apply for this scholarship program.
-Applications will be considered on an ongoing basis, with scholarship decisions being made in November, January, and February.
-Final deadline to apply is February 15, 2017 or when you hear of your acceptance to the College.
+Any new first year or incoming transfer student accepted to Messiah University with a declared major associated with the School of the Humanities may apply for this scholarship program.
+Applications will open on October 1, 2020 and will be considered on an ongoing basis, with scholarship decisions being made in March 2021.
+Final deadline to apply is February 10, 2021.

 Humanities scholarships are renewable for up to three years provided you: